JacquesvZyl/Advent-of-JS---keyboard-typing-game/README.md

 **What I learned:**
 Data Attributes!
 Wasn't aware of this functionality.
 It makes this challenge much easier (although you could probably get the same result by fetching the element's innerText attribute)

+## Link to hosted version of this can be found on: https://pedantic-dijkstra-745069.netlify.app